 My first volunteering experience was for three months in 2007, which was not as it was made out to be!
 I chose a well known volunteering organisation, costing a fortune to volunteer with a promise that part of the costs charged would assist in the project I had been assigned to, I arrived – the money did not.

 Upon returning to my life in Perth, Western Australia I felt that there was so much more I could do, more I wanted and felt I needed to do.
-Over two years I returned to Kenya alone, many times, working with those with HIV, orphans, children without a hope of an education, living and working with the families in some of the worst slums in Nakuru…but each time I returned I could see the work I had done, the changes I had made did not last, there was no sustainability.
+I continued to return to Kenya for over two years, alone, many times, working with those with HIV, orphans, children without a hope of an education, living and working with the families in some of the worst slums in Nakuru…but each time I returned I could see the work I had done, the changes I had made did not last, there was no sustainability.

 From seeing the needs of many in the slums of Nakuru, my aim was to be able to give women a tool of trade for them to become self sufficient so that they themselves would be able to care for their own families.
 I believed that every child should have an opportunity of an education, in the slums this could only be a far off dream for thousands of mothers, and from seeing the extreme poverty I wanted to be able to assist in the helping of food, medical treatments, life saving operations and to show that there was someone who cared.
 There were so many families that needed to regain their sense of worth, their pride and in some cases their lives.

 The only way that I saw that this could be done, and to ensure that it was sustainable, was to start my own project.